 3. Watch free NHL games by getting an antenna or a free trial

 If you’re traveling and need a makeshift way to catch an NHL game, many streaming services are watchable on your phone or laptop and offer free trials.
-Check out our free streaming TV trials guide and Best OTA Antennas guide to learn more about the best ways to watch NHL games for free.
+Check out our free streaming TV trials page and Best OTA Antennas guide to learn more about the best ways to watch NHL games for free.

 How to watch the NHL without cable FAQ